 YOUR TAX BASIS AND INCOME OR LOSS UPON DISPOSITION.
 If the Trust disposes of Trust Assets, you will generally recognize gain or loss.
 If you dispose of your Units or redeem your Units for cash, you will also generally recognize gain or loss.
 To determine the amount of this gain or loss, you must subtract your tax basis in the related Trust Assets from your share of the total amount received in the transaction.
-You can generally determine your initial tax basis in each Trust Asset by apportioning the cost of your Units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your Units.
+You can generally determine your initial tax basis in each Trust Assets by apportioning the cost of your Units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your Units.
 In certain circumstances, however, you may have to adjust your tax basis after you acquire your Units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits, as discussed below).
+If you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% for taxpayers in the 39.6% tax bracket, 15% for taxpayers in the 25%, 28%, 33% and 35% tax brackets and 0% for taxpayers in the 10% and 15% tax brackets.
+Capital gains may also be subject to the "medicare tax" described above.